Minimal Euler Characteristics for Even-Dimensional Manifolds with Finite Fundamental Group: Introduction

 where the coefficients range over $\bF = \bQ$ or $\bF = \bF_p$ for all primes $p$.
 Our main result is the following:

 \begin{thma} If $G$ is a finite group and $n \geq 2$, then

 \end{thma}

-\begin{remark} By \cite[Theorem 5.1]{Swan:1965}, $\mu'_k(G) = \mu_k(G)$ unless $G$ has periodic cohomology of period dividing $k+1$, and $G$ admits no periodic free resolution of period $k+1$.
-In this case, we will say that the pair $(G,k)$ is \emph{exceptional} (see Remark \ref{rem:excepttwo}).
+\begin{remark} By \cite[Theorem 5.1]{Swan:1965}, $\mu'_k(G) = \mu_k(G)$ unless $G$ has periodic cohomology of (necessarily even) period dividing $k+1$, and $G$ admits no periodic free resolution of period $k+1$.
+In this case $k\geq 3$ is odd, and we will say that the pair $(G,k)$ is \emph{exceptional} (see Remark \ref{rem:excepttwo}).
 For example, $\mu'_3(G) < \mu_3(G)$ for some of the $4$-periodic groups $G = Q(8p,q)$ in Milnor's list (see the calculations in \cite{Madsen:1983,Milgram:1985}).
-If $(G,n)$ is an exceptional pair we determine $q_{2n}(G)$ in Theorem B below. \end{remark}
+If $(G,n)$ is an exceptional pair, we provide information about $q_{2n}(G)$ in Theorem B and Remark \ref{rem:exceptthree} below. \end{remark}

 The invariants $e_n(G)$ and the $\mu_k(G)$, for $1\leq k \leq n$, can also be defined for infinite discrete groups of \emph{type $F_n$}, meaning that there is a model for $K(G,1)$ with finite $n$-skeleton.
 In this case, we obtain similar estimates with a slightly weaker lower bound.
 Recall that a finitely presented group $G$ is said to be \emph{good} if topological surgery with fundamental group $G$ holds in dimension four (see Freedman-Quinn \cite[p.~99]{freedman-quinn1}).